 A second later, I heard before I felt an enormous whoosh—an electric current running through my body as if I’d been shocked.
 It shot from the top of my head (the crown chakra, the entrance point of heavenly consciousness) to my pelvis floor before it spread to my hips.

 “Wow,” I started to say when A. interrupted me.
 “I’m sorry, Lisa, but I think I’m going to faint.”
-A second later she crumpled to her knees but regained consciousness before I had time to spring from the table.
+A second later she crumpled to her knees, then regained consciousness before I could spring from the table.

 I apologized at the same time she wondered aloud if something was wrong with her.
 “That was me and my Carrie shit,” I said.
 “You’ll be fine in a minute.”
 We opened the window and, sure enough, she was.